pugzillo/ticketpricing_bymusicgenres/README.md

     - Number of concerts: 30,634 (10/08/2019 to 12/31/2029, US Events)
     - Number of Musical Acts: 7,609
+    - Songs by Performing Musical Acts: 643,457

+I aggregated the data using the mean to come up with an average resale price across all concerts for a respective artist.
+To come up with a musical profile, all songs in an act's discography was averaged together.

 Tools: Python, Numpy, Pandas, Matplotlib, Scipy, Seaborn, Multiprocessing, Spotipy, Jupyter Notebook